DominikN/christmas-tree-lights/README.md

 ### First setup

-1. Click **[Use this template](https://github.com/husarnet/esp32-internet-ota/generate)** button to create your own copy of this repo.

-2. Clone the repo you have just created and open it in Visual Studio Code.
+1. Clone the repo and open it in Visual Studio Code.
 Platformio should automatically install all project dependencies.

-3. Rename `credentials-template.h` to `credentials.h` and type your WiFi an Husarnet credentials there (you will find you Husarnet Join Code at https://app.husarnet.com).
+2. Rename `credentials-template.h` to `credentials.h` and type your WiFi an Husarnet credentials there (you will find you Husarnet Join Code at https://app.husarnet.com).

 4. Click "PlatformIO: upload" button to flash your ESP32 board connected to your laptop.
 You will find the following log in the serial monitor:

     ```bash
     **************************************
-    GitHub Actions OTA example
+    Christmas Tree Lights
     **************************************

     📻 1.
 Connecting to: FreeWifi Wi-Fi network .. done